When it comes to both your personal life and professional life, your peer group profoundly impacts... well, everything.

 When you proactively develop a base of professional relationships with like-minded people, you end up with a very valuable career asset, a more interesting professional life, and the opportunity to be exposed to many new opportunities.

 The first few years of your career are determined by your academic credentials and skills.
 The subsequent few decades are determined in much greater part by who you know and who knows you.

 Don't overlook this important insight.
 If you haven't devoted energy to building your relationships, consider doing so now.

-If you aren't sure how, I held a sold-out class this summer on how to be successful in networking for career progress and opportunities.
-(It was designed for introverts who hate the idea of schmoozing and being slimy.)
-If you're not accustomed to expanding and choosing your professional peer group and want to learn the process, Click Here and submit the short form to be notified when the class will be available again.
+If you aren't sure how, my How to Network Effectively for Career Opportunities and Advancement program can help (It was designed for introverts who hate the idea of schmoozing and being slimy.)
+If you're not accustomed to expanding and choosing your professional peer group and want to learn the process, this program will show you how.